Faculty Use of Turnitin

 - Students must be informed that not submitting PII to Turnitin will have no impact on their success in the class.

 - Faculty will insure students' privacy while carrying out the verification process of student work for academic honesty by removing all personally identifiable information.

 If a faculty member personally submits student work to Turnitin or other plagiarism detection sites, the faculty member must remove all personally identifying information from the work.
 As stated above, PII includes the student's name, social security number, and/or New York Tech Student ID number.

 Faculty may not give viewing permissions to any student work containing personal identifiers to a faculty member from any other institution.
-All requests from faculty at other institutions should be forwarded to the Provost's Office and the Privacy Officer.
+All requests from faculty at other institutions should be forwarded to the Office of the Provost.